-Royal Mail slapped with £50m fine for breaking competition law
+Royal Mail slapped with £50 million fine for breaking competition law

 Following notification of these new prices, Whistl suspended plans to extend delivery services to new parts of the UK.

-Ofcom’s investigation found Royal Mail’s actions amounted to “anti-competitive discrimination against customers, such as Whistl, who sought to deliver bulk mail”.
+Ofcom's investigation found Royal Mail's actions amounted to "anti-competitive discrimination against customers, such as Whistl, who sought to deliver bulk mail."

-Jonathan Oxley, Ofcom’s competition director, said: “Royal Mail broke the law by abusing its dominant position in bulk mail delivery.
+Jonathan Oxley, Ofcom’s competition director, said: "Royal Mail broke the law by abusing its dominant position in bulk mail delivery."

-“All companies must play by the rules.
-Royal Mail’s behaviour was unacceptable, and it denied postal users the potential benefits that come from effective competition.”
+"All companies must play by the rules.
+Royal Mail’s behaviour was unacceptable, and it denied postal users the potential benefits that come from effective competition," Oxley added.

 The regulator added that Royal Mail’s conduct was "reasonably likely" to put other companies at a competitive disadvantage and restrict competition.